qiyao-pan/qiyao-pan.github.io/content/blog/building-website/index.markdown

 I’d say Quarto offers the most convenient way to build a website, and it’s perfect for creating a course site or project page.
 However, I am not entirely satisfied with the built-in themes that Quarto offers, , and customizing them can take quite a bit of work.
 (I'll save that challenge for the future me lol)

-Right now I'm setting in to create a blogdown website using the [Hugo Apéro](https://hugo-apero-docs.netlify.app/) theme in RStudio.
+Right now I'm setting in creating a blogdown website using the [Hugo Apéro](https://hugo-apero-docs.netlify.app/) theme in RStudio.
 It may be a bit more of a hassle to customize and add new content compared to Quarto, but the theme’s aesthetics grabbed me instantly.

 So here it is!
 I’ll share more updates soon.
-Stay tuned!